lrspeiser/sigmagravity/README.md

 **Why this subsection?** The SPARC RAR (§5.1) tests Σ‑Gravity on rotation‑curve bins for 166 disks.
 Here we validate the saturated‑well tail model at the finest resolution: individual Milky Way stars from Gaia DR3.
 This provides a direct, per‑star comparison of observed and predicted radial accelerations without binning or azimuthal averaging, quantifying the model's accuracy across the Galactic disk.

+**Zero‑shot validation:** This is a strict out‑of‑sample test.
+The Σ‑kernel parameters {A₀, ℓ₀, p, n_coh} and gate exponents were calibrated on SPARC and frozen before applying to the Milky Way.
+No MW‑specific tuning was performed.
+The only inputs are the MW baryonic mass model and the fitted boundary radius R_b; the kernel formula itself is identical to SPARC.

 **Data and setup**
 - **Stars**: 157,343 Milky Way stars (data/gaia/mw_gaia_full_coverage.npz; includes 13,185 new inner-disk stars with RVs).
 - **Coverage**: 0.09–19.92 kpc (10× improvement in inner-disk sampling: 3–6 kpc n=6,717 vs prior n=653).